Live Chat Now

 Complete the FAFSA®

 To complete your FAFSA® online, visit studentaid.gov.
 The FAFSA® school code for DeVry University and its Keller Graduate School of Management is 010727.
-If you would like a preview of the questions you may be asked on the FAFSA®, you can review the 2022-2023 or 2023-2024 FAFSA® on the Web Worksheet on the FAFSA® website.
+If you would like a preview of the questions that you may be asked on the FAFSA®, you can review the Web Worksheet for the aligned financial aid award year on the FAFSA® website.

 Call 877-496-9050 to schedule an appointment with a Student Support Advisor or visit a nearby campus location.
 Your Advisor will discuss your personalized financial plan.
 We're here to help you make sense of the financial aid application process and secure the financial assistance you need to make college more affordable.